Why Your WordPress Site Needs a Staging Environment

-- Same domain structure: staging.yourdomain.com or yourdomain.com/staging, kept separate from production
+- Separate domain or subdomain: Use staging.yourdomain.com or yourdomain.com/staging, keeping it completely separate from your production URL.

-Sanitise the staging database before using it for testing.
-Remove real customer email addresses and replace them with test addresses.
-Remove any personal data you do not need for testing.
-This protects privacy and prevents accidental sending of test emails to real customers, which can be embarrassing and professionally problematic.
+Sanitise the staging database before each refresh.
+Replace customer email addresses with test addresses, remove personal data you do not need for testing, and ensure no live payment records exist in the staging copy.
+This protects customer privacy and prevents accidental test emails reaching real users.

 rsync -avz --exclude='wp-content/cache/*' \